+In auditing the financial statements, I have concluded that the Donations and Bequests Account management's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Donations and Bequests Account's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

+My responsibilities and the responsibilities of the Commissioners and the Secretary and Comptroller General with respect to going concern are described in the relevant sections of this report.

-The other information comprises information included in the Foreword and management commentary, but does not include the parts of the Foreword and management commentary described in that report as having been audited, the financial statements and my auditor's report thereon.
-The Secretary and Comptroller General is responsible for the other information.
-My opinion on the financial statements does not cover the other information and except to the extent otherwise explicitly stated in my report, I do not express any form of assurance conclusion thereon.
+The other information comprises information included in the Annual Report, but does not include the Donations and Bequest Account, the Life and Other Annuities Warrant Account, Unclaimed Redemption Moneys Account and Unclaimed Stock and Dividends Account, nor my auditor's reports thereon The Commissioners and the Secretary and Comptroller General are responsible for the other information.

+My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in my report, I do not express any form of assurance conclusion thereon.

 In connection with my audit of the financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.

 If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.

-- the parts of the Foreword and management commentary to be audited have been properly prepared in accordance with HM Treasury directions made under the National Debt Reduction Act 1823; and - the information given in the Foreword and management commentary for the financial year for which the financial statements are prepared is consistent with the financial statements and have been prepared in accordance with the applicable legal requirements.

-In the light of the knowledge and understanding of the Donations and Bequests Account and its environment obtained in the course of the audit, I have not identified material misstatements in the Foreword and management commentary.
 I have nothing to report in respect of the following matters which I report to you if, in my opinion:

-- adequate accounting records have not been kept or returns adequate for my audit have not been received from branches not visited by my staff; or - the financial statements and the parts of the Foreword and management commentary to be audited are not in agreement with the accounting records and returns; or - I have not received all of the information and explanations I require for my audit; or - the Governance Statement does not reflect compliance with HM Treasury's guidance.
+- adequate accounting records have not been kept by the Donations and Bequests Account or returns adequate for my audit have not been received from branches not visited by my staff; or - I have not received all of the information and explanations I require for my audit; or - the financial statements are not in agreement with the accounting records and returns; or - the Governance Statement does not reflect compliance with HM Treasury's guidance.